ShieldMyFiles/duly-noted/docs/ts/modules/referenceParser.ts.md

  Once a comment is found (see [ParseFile](../.././ts/modules/referenceParser.ts.md#ParseFile)  above for example) this will parse

  that commant for anchors.
-It will add those anchors to the [interfaces/IReferenceCollection](../.././ts/classes/referenceCollection.ts.md#interfaces/IReferenceCollection)
+It will add those anchors to the @IReferenceCollection

  for the entire project.